LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

 ## 3.3.4 Assign Symbol record

 The assign size record gives the size when used with a section.
-Even though the size is implied by the LD and LR records, this record is required to allow the linker to do relocations without having read in the LD/LR records.
+Even though the size is implied by the `LD` and `LR` records, this record is required to allow the linker to do relocations without having read in the `LD`/`LR` records.
 It has the
 format:

 ```